bfierz/bfierz.github.io/old-projects/old-projects.md

 reading virtual power meters or the brightness of LEDs and lights.

 Used technologies: *CodeWarrior, C++, Win32, Carbon*

+Used concepts: *Linear Algebra, real-time integration of differential equations*

 ## Queue (2005)